 - Use separate SOCKS5 proxy to reach peers via Tor hidden services

-This tab contains options relating to the appearance of the Dash Core app window.
+This tab contains options relating to the display of the Dash Core app window.

 - User interface language